Licence Checker England

 How much does a property licence cost in Spelthorne?

 Based on our current data, licence fees in Spelthorne are approximately: Mandatory HMO Licensing: £1,368.00 per licence (total) Total fee of £1,368.00 is split into: processing fee of £567 (payable at application) and maintenance fee of £801 (payable on licence approval).
 The processing fee is non-refundable; the maintenance fee is refundable if the licence is not granted.
 Discounts available: 5% for professional landlord association membership; 10% for recognised accreditation scheme membership.
 Penalty of £175 for late, incomplete, or cancelled applications.
-Civil penalties of up to £30,000 per offence for operating without a licence or other contraventions.
+For offences committed on or after 1 May 2026, GOV.UK guidance refers to civil penalties of up to £40,000 for relevant offences, with different treatment for breaches and for offences committed before that date.
+Earlier cases may still be assessed under previous rules.
 Prosecution with unlimited fines is also possible.
-5% discount for professional landlord association membership; 10% discount for recognised landlord accreditation scheme membership..
+5% discount for professional landlord association membership; 10% discount for recognised landlord accreditation scheme membership.
 Fees can vary and may include discounts for early applications.
 Always check the latest fees on the council website before applying.

 Does mandatory HMO licensing apply in Spelthorne?